 - at the same location.

-The AMSR requirement ensures that the nominee is paid no less than an Australian employee would be paid in a similar role.
+The AMSR requirement ensures that the nominee receives no less than an Australian employee would in a similar role.

-To meet this requirement, you will need to accurately determine the AMSR in consideration of relevant market salary research.
+To meet this requirement, you must accurately determine the AMSR in consideration of relevant market salary research.
 What you may need to look at will depend on your situation and the nominated position.
 For example, you may need to look at:

 - what you are currently paying an Australian worker performing the same job as the nominee;